alanfgates/dtest/README.md

 \*Located in `itests/src/test/resources/`

 ## Command Line Usage
 You can also use DTest directly from the command line.
+You must set the environment `DTEST_HOME` to the directory where DTest is installed.
 ```
-dtest -c <confdir> [-b <branch>] [-i <id>] [-n] [-r <repo>]
+dtest -p <profile> -d <dir> [-b <branch>] [-r <repo>] [-n]
 -b --branch <branch>     Branch in the source control to use when building.
                          If set this overrides the value of branch in
-                         dtest.yaml.
+                         the Yaml file.
 If no value is specified on the command
-                         line or in dtest.yaml, then a default that makes sense
+                         line or in the Yaml file, then a default that makes
-                         for the source control system in use will be used
+                         sense for the source control system in use will be used
                          (e.g., master for git).
--c --conf-dir <confdir>  The configuration directory that contains the
-                         dtest.properties and dtest.yaml files for this build.
+-d --build-dir <dir>     Directory to build in.
+This should be unique to this
+                         build.
+All of the files produced by the build (the
+                         log file, HTML report, and logs collected from build
+                         containers) will be placed in this directory.
+This
-                         This is required.
+                         argument is required.
 -Dkey=value              Standard Java properties.
 These will override
                          values set in dtest.properties.
--i --build-id <id>       The identifier for this build.
-This will be used in
-                         filenames.
-If not set defaults to current datetime.
 -n --no-cleanup          Do not cleanup images and containers after the build.
                          Usually you want to cleanup to avoid polluting the
                          build machine.
 This is useful for debugging.
+-p --profile <profile>   The profile for this build.  $DTEST_HOME/conf must contain
+                         a <profile>.yaml file for this profile.
+This is required.
 -r --repo <repo>         Source repository from which the code will be checked
                          out.
 If set this overrides the value of repo in
-                         dtest.yaml.
+                         the Yaml file.
 This must be set in one of those places.
 ```
+Logs from running DTest will be located in `$DTEST_HOME/log`.
+DTest is designed assuming it is run in a separate instance each time (as this works well with Jenkins), so you should clean out this log file between runs if running from the command line.

 ## Extending DTest
 You can extend DTest for your project.
 For projects that run standard maven builds and use standard JUnit, no extension is necessary.